Tya Language Specification

 Comments may attach to declarations and statements for formatting, LSP hover,

 and tya doc.
-Comment placement rules are part of canonical syntax.
+Comment placement rules are part of Formatted Syntax.

 Tya recognizes three source comment roles: